Defining our priorities

 National Grid became a signatory to the Global Compact in 2008.

 The United Nations Climate Change Conference in Paris in 2015 included the 21st Conference of the Parties (COP21).
-The Paris Climate Change Agreement is the first legally-binding climate change agreement, with 195 nations committing to limit global temperature rise to ‘20C above pre-industrial levels’.
+The Paris Climate Change Agreement is the first legally-binding climate change agreement, with 195 nations committing to limit global temperature rise to ‘two degrees Centigrade above pre-industrial levels’.

 National Grid fully supports the Paris Agreement.
-We have made our own commitment to reduce our greenhouse gas emissions by 80% by 2050, which aligns with the trajectory required to meet the 20C goal.
+We have made our own commitment to reduce our greenhouse gas emissions by 80% by 2050, which aligns with the trajectory required to meet the two degrees Centigrade goal.